 101 ESL Activities is available on Amazon in both print and digital formats.
 Keep a copy on the bookshelf in your office as a handy reference tool.

 Sounds like exactly what you need to help you plan for your ESL or EFL classes?
-Check it out for yourself here, but only if you want some ESL awesome in your life:
+Check it out for yourself over on Amazon, but only if you want some ESL awesome in your life:

 Do you have a fun ESL warm-up activity that you like to use in your classes?
-What do you think about this one?
+What do you think about one of my favourite listen and drawing activities for ESL students?

 Also be sure to give this article a share on Twitter, Facebook, or Pinterest.
 It’ll help other teachers, like yourself find this useful teaching resource.